philip-gai/announcement-drafter/README.md

 1. Write your discussion post with with `announcement-drafter` [discussion markdown](#discussion-markdown)
 2. Create a pull request
-3. `announcement-drafter` will comment on the discussion markdown file asking for approval from the author to post the discussions.
+3. `announcement-drafter` will comment on the discussion markdown file asking for approval from the pull request author to post the discussions.
 It will also notify you of any validation erros.
    1. An approval requires the author to react (not reply) to the comment with a 🚀
    2. If there are errors, fix them and recreate a new pull request so `announcement-drafter` can revalidate (Will fix this - see issue [#36](https://github.com/philip-gai/announcement-drafter/issues/36))
 4. Receive feedback from your teammates